tattwadarshi/SPAM-CLASSIFIER-USING-NAIVE-BAYES/README.md

 The main objective is to classify the mesaages whether it is spam or ham.
 We use the Naive Bayes Classifier for this purpose.

 The csv file and the main code are uploaded for reference.
-This project has been carried out under the supervision of Dr. Ryan Ahmed.